 The Compensation Committee believes that judgment and thoughtful consideration of qualitative performance is a critical feature of the Company's executive compensation program.
 While the Compensation Committee uses financial and other metrics to evaluate the performance of our senior executives, our business is dynamic and requires us to respond rapidly to changes in market conditions and other factors outside our control that impact our financial performance.
 The Compensation Committee believes that a rigid, formulaic program based strictly on quantitative metrics could have unintended consequences such as encouraging executives to place undue focus on achieving specific shorter-term results, at the expense of longer-term success of the company.
-In addition, solely formulaic compensation would not permit adjustments based on factors beyond the control of our executives as well as relative performance in relation to shifting market conditions and less quantifiable factors such as recognition of strategic developments and individual achievements.
+In addition, solely formulaic compensation to shifting market conditions and less quantifiable factors such as recognition of strategic developments and individual achievements.
 Therefore, thoughtful consideration of these additional factors allows the Compensation Committee to fully consider the overall performance of our executives over time, and has been a key ingredient in ensuring the Company's positive long-term financial results.